Sound Bar Review

 We evaluated each sound bar's remote.
 We looked for a lightweight remote that fits nicely in your hand and allows you to comfortably reach all of the buttons with one hand.
 Good button spacing and size are also important.
-We determined that the sound bar with the best and most comfortable remote control to use was the LG LAS751M.
-The remote is comfortable in your hand and has nice button spacing as well as rounded edges that contour to your hand.
-You can also control every aspect of your sound bar with the remote.
-Although a remote control might not be the main consideration for choosing your sound bar, we made sure to evaluate all aspects of each product so you have all the information you need to make an informed purchasing decision.
+Although a remote control might not be the main consideration for choosing your sound bar, we made sure to evaluate multiple aspects of each product so you have the information you need to make an informed purchasing decision.

 What Else Is Important in Selecting a Sound Bar?

 Audio quality is the factor we consider most important when selecting the best sound bar.
 However, there are other things to consider – such as connectivity options, a separate subwoofer and, of course, price – when making your final purchase decision.
 The sound bars we reviewed range from $300 to $700.

 Multiple USB ports, HDMI connections and RCA (analog) inputs can be useful if you are connecting your sound bar to various home entertainment devices simultaneously.
 Many home theaters include a DVD player and a gaming console along with the television.
 A sound bar that doesn't connect to all of your devices at once can be an annoyance.
 You shouldn't have to unplug one device on the back of your sound bar to connect something else.
 Make sure your sound bar has adequate connectivity options for your needs.

 There are a handful of products in our lineup that go beyond Bluetooth capabilities.
 Some sound bar systems are enabled with Wi-Fi connectivity.
 These systems connect to your home network and allow you to stream music and other media from your smartphone or tablet over your Wi-Fi.